Spiking Neural Network

 Estudiante de Doctorado en Análisis y Procesamiento del Lenguaje

-Estudiante de Doctorado en Análisis y Procesamiento del Lenguaje en la Facultad de Informática de la Universidad del País Vasco (UPV/EHU).
+Estudiante de Doctorado en Análisis y Procesamiento del Lenguaje en HiTZ Center IXA Group (UPV/EHU).
+Trabajando en mejorar los modelos de lenguaje para idiomas con pocos recursos.
 Graduado en Ingeniería Informática con especialidad en Ingeniería del Software.
+Máster en Análisis y Procesamiento del Lenguaje.

 comments powered by Disqus